-If you are looking for more ways to focus, these top-tier distraction-free writing apps are just what your writing life needed.
+If you are looking for more ways to focus, these top-tier distraction-free writing apps are ideal.

-You probably already know this, but writing takes focus!
+Writing takes focus!
 And sometimes focus is hard to find.
-Some writers struggle with external noises around them and benefit from noise-canceling headphones, for example.
+Some writers struggle with external noises around them and benefit from noise-cancelling headphones, for example.
 Others have to contend with family or pets while they’re trying to write.
 And some struggle with visual clutter on the screen.

 For the latter group, enter distraction-free writing apps.
 They do away with all the visible buttons and tools so it’s just you, the blank page, and your text – sort of the opposite of Microsoft Word and other mainstream writing apps.

 They use pop-up menus when necessary, and they usually support Markdown so that you can add HTML formatting using the right symbols.
 A few also support a typewriter mode that highlights or focuses on individual sentences.
-Here are the best ones you can try today.
+We’ve tried and tested some of the best distraction-free writing apps available today.

 1. Ulysses Writing App